Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC502-Ethical-Leadership-in-Software-Development/Critical-Thinking-Module-6/README.md

 ### My Submission

-Data Governance in Software Engineering and AI
+The Ethics of Behavioral Analytics and Political Microtargeting

-This paper argues that data governance is essential in software engineering and AI because technical controls alone (like pipelines, validation checks, and access controls) do not define decision rights, accountability, or organizational rules for how data should be used.
-It explains that strong data governance improves data quality, usability, stewardship, and reusability while reducing operational complexity and helping teams manage privacy, security, and compliance risks.
-The paper concludes that data governance is the bridge between technical controls and organizational decision-making, making AI and software systems more trustworthy, auditable, and responsible across their full life cycles.
+This paper argues that behavioral analytics and political microtargeting can improve campaign outreach and voter engagement, but they also create serious ethical risks, including privacy violations, weak consent, psychological manipulation, and potential voter suppression.
+It maintains that software engineers are not neutral bystanders in this process and must build ethical safeguards—such as data minimization, fairness, transparency, explainability, and accountability—directly into political analytics systems.
+The paper concludes that protecting democratic integrity requires both campaigns and developers to prioritize voter autonomy and public transparency over pure performance metrics.

 ---

 ### Project Map:

-- CSC502_Module5_Ricciardi_Alexander.pdf - Contains the "Data Governance in Software Engineering and AI" essay.
+- CSC502_Module6_Ricciardi_Alexander.pdf - Contains the "The Ethics of Behavioral Analytics and Political Microtargeting" essay.

 ---